This homemade deodorant for sensitive skin works great and is REALLY simple to make. I use it every morning and it doesn’t bother my skin at all!

 Originally I wanted to add essential oils to this homemade deodorant recipe, but to properly do that I needed to mix them into grain alcohol to fully solubilize (dissolve) them.
-Grain alcohol is quite drying on skin and can be irritating so I decided it would be best to leave essential oils out of this one.
+Grain alcohol is quite drying to skin and can be irritating so I decided it would be best to leave essential oils out of this one.

 Also, since I use this deodorant daily (and sometimes twice a day), leaving the oils out will prevent any possible sensitization.
 Using the same essential oils daily can possibly cause an adverse reaction (sensitization) and I love my essential oils, so I leave them out of my daily personal care DIYs unless I am using them at a 1% or less dilution.

 Since this homemade deodorant for sensitive skin has very little scent, I needed ingredients that wouldn’t just mask body odor, but that would prevent it altogether.